aspose-imaging/Aspose.Imaging-Documentation/net/getting-started/what-s-new-in-aspose-imaging-for-net/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-With the addition of the alpha blending feature for `RasterImage`, you now have even greater control over transparency and layering in your projects, allowing for more dynamic compositions and effects.
-Additionally, we've resolved issues related to EMF export errors, ensuring seamless compatibility.
-Furthermore, our team has diligently addressed concerns regarding the CCITT G3 1D decoder, ensuring that it functions properly and delivers reliable results.
-Moreover, we've made improvements to the synchronization of page management and format-specific collections for multi-page images, enhancing the consistency and efficiency of your image processing tasks.
+In our latest update, we've introduced several significant improvements and features:

+- The addition of the **alpha blending** feature for `RasterImage` provides greater control over transparency and layering in projects, enabling dynamic compositions and effects.
+- Resolve **EMF export** errors, ensuring seamless compatibility.
+- Address concerns regarding the **CCITT G3 1D decoder** to ensure proper functionality and reliable results.
+- Improve synchronization of page management and format-specific collections for **multi-page images**, enhancing consistency and efficiency in image processing tasks.
 </p>

 <em>Please note: In line with our commitment to advancing technology, we have discontinued support for configurations utilizing .NET 2.0, .NET 3.5, and .NET 3.5 client profile since Aspose.Imaging version 23.7.</em>